 When the decorating is over, the player who created the best gingerbread man wins.Continue to 5 of 5 below.

 A fun activity for kids is to decorate their very own gingerbread playhouse.
 All you need is a large box, such as an appliance box.
 Cut a door and windows out of the structure, making sure to smooth over any rough edges before allowing kids to play inside.
 Paint the house and allow it to dry prior to the start of the party.

-At the party, have kids decorate the gingerbread house with items such as candy, stickers, colored markers, glitter and various holiday decorations.
-Once complete, the kids can play inside of the gingerbread house they created.
+At the party, have kids decorate the gingerbread house with items such as candy, stickers, colored markers, glitter, and various holiday decorations.
+Once complete, the kids can play inside the gingerbread house they created.